 People commonly associate blindness and low vision with ocular (eye) impairment.
 But CVI is a neurological issue, where the brain has trouble processing what the eyes can see.
 Some people with CVI have perfectly healthy eyes, which can cause diagnostic confusion.

 There is growing research that suggests many people with CVI also have overlapping conditions, such as cerebral palsy, autism, or Down Syndrome, which makes diagnosis challenging.
-This is because many of the behaviours presented by CVI also relate to existing diagnosis.
+This is because many of the behaviours presented by CVI also relate to existing diagnoses.

 How can we make it easier for someone with CVI to see?

-Make It Easier is a set of 3 word prompts, that can make it easier for a person with CVI to visually access the world.
-By using the Make it Easier method over time, we can discover the best way to support that young person with their vision.
+‘Make It Easier’ is a set of three-word prompts that can help a person with CVI access the world, visually.
+Over time, we can use the ‘Make It Easier’ method to discover the best way to support that young person with their vision.

-Problems seeing multiple objectsjust one thing
+Problems seeing multiple objectsJust one thing

-Problems with visual searchclear the clutter
+Problems with visual searchClear the clutter

-Lower visual field inattentionshow it high
+Lower visual field inattentionShow it high

-Right side (or left side) inattentionbetter on left (or right)
+Right side (or left side) inattentionBetter on left (or right)

-Problems seeing moving objectskeep it still
+Problems seeing moving objectsKeep it still

-Variable visual attentionmy vision varies
+Variable visual attentionMy vision varies

-Short periods of visual attentionkeep it short
+Short periods of visual attentionKeep it short

-Poor acuity, blurred vision, problems with contrastbig bold bright
+Poor acuity, blurred vision, problems with contrastBig bold bright

-Delay in switching on or using visiongive me time
+Delay in switching on or using visionGive me time

 Written by Veena Ramrakhiani.